-If you were having a difficult relationship at home before COVID-19, it is likely things just got harder with the Stay-At-Home order in place.
+If you were having a difficult relationship at home before COVID-19, it is likely things just got harder now with the pandemic passing its 1 year mark.
 Whereas before you at least had opportunities for time apart by going to work, going to the gym, or running errands, we don’t have those options now.
 But just like before where you could “create” opportunities to get away, you can still do that now.
 You just have to be a little more creative.
 You also have to exert some self-control.
 That may be the hard part!

 We had therapist Jennifer Hilligus talk about this very topic on a Facebook Live video.
 (If you want to watch it, you can check out the replay right here on our YouTube channel).
 Jennifer says it comes down to one thing: Boundaries.
 That said, understand that many relationships end because of a lack of communication and boundaries, but it’s never too late to reset and develop new habits.
 If you have children together and will be co-parenting in the future, now is really a great time to get into the right mindset to start doing it.
 So here are some suggestions how you can establish some boundaries.